 Spread the Love — and the Mulch!

 Feel like spreading some of that green love around?
 You and the kids can volunteer to add that awesome mulch to city trees.
 (The mulch helps protect young trees, shrubs and garden beds from the winter cold, helps plants retain moisture and provides a nice decorative touch.)
 Sound like the green, civic activity your family’s been seeking?
 Events are happening in all boroughs on weekends in January.
 Click here to see locations, dates, and times and to register!
-(And remember, dress warmly and wear closed-toe shoes!)
+(And remember, dress warmly, wear closed-toe shoes and a mask!)

 photo: via MillionTreesNYC Facebook page

-Kick it To the Curb — and still recycle it!: Department of Sanitation Pick-Up
+Kick it To the Curb — and still recycle it!: Dates for Department of Sanitation Pick-Up

 Note: trees left curbside with holiday decorations of any kind remaining on them will be collected as garbage.
 If your metal or plastic imitation tree has worked its last holiday season, dispose of it with your normal recycling and it’s off your hands.